jonnybergdahl/NodePad/src/Bergdahl.NodePad.WebApp/Pages/Folder/folder.md

 # Folder

-This is a page in the Folder directory
+This is a page in the Folder directory.

+New line.